 The A team is involved in the initial business discovery , Business solution design and prototyping, however, when the project gets going to the further stages i.e the configuration or the Conference room piloting or the User acceptance testing, the A-team gets off the Project and junior business analysts are on-boarded to reduce costs.
 The agencies involved may also change.
 For example, the configuration and the UAT phases of the Project are carried out by low-priced implementation partners.
 This if not controlled effectively, may result in huge disconnect and colossal gaps.

-Data Sanity issues
+Data Sanity and Quality Concerns

 Redundant data, Old data, data with incorrect format could be some of the data issues.
 However, what really needs to be focused on around the data collection is an issue with educating the customer on the messaging of data before they provide the same to the implementation team.
 Prescriptive consulting is something that if missed, will definitely lead to data sanity issues.
 Although the sanity of data in not the responsibility of the implementation team, prescriptive consulting and educating the customer around the sanity definitely is.